thoughtbot/suspenders/README.md

     suspenders projectname

-This will create a Rails 3.1 app in `projectname'.
+This will create a Rails 3.1 app in `projectname`.
 This script creates a new new git repository.
 It is not meant to be used against an existing repo.

 Gemfile